 6. Carmen Sandiego | 2019 | Mystery, Comedy, Action

 Trained as a professional thief in the V.I.L.E.
 Academy, Carmen Sandiego can be christened modern-day Robin Hood, who chooses to work in fact against the thieves.
 For the traveling geeks and sitcom lovers (has loads of good puns), this will be sure an adventure to watch.
 Nick-named black sheep, Carmen Sandiego, traveling the globe—from Indonesia to Ecuador— pulls out heists with her three other teammates.

 With a blend of anime and a standard 2-D, it has an old-school animation style.
-This oddball is on this list for various reasons: clean graphic, outstanding lighting, textures, and realistic fuzzy looks.
-Those interested in shot composition, visual storytelling and color themes can learn a lot from this.
+This oddball is on this list for various reasons: clean graphics, outstanding lighting, textures, and realistic fuzzy looks.
+Those interested in shot composition, visual storytelling, and color themes can learn a lot from this.
 No wonder it has begged the Primetime Emmy Award in Outstanding Animation, and Awards for best character design and best storyboarding.

 7. Ghost in the shell | 1995 | Sci-fi, Cyberpunk, Thriller

 If you are a die-hard fan of the movie, Matrix, then this one is definitely for you!
 And probably have seen live-action scenes in the Matrix; it is from this anime these scenes were majorly borrowed.
 With its exotic urban architecture, Ghost in the Shell explores what it truly takes to be fundamentally—a human—after undergoing artificial enhancement and replacement.